-In this guide to psychological injury compensation claims, we will show you how the claims process works, explain the symptoms of conditions like anxiety, emotional distress, and Post-Traumatic Stress Disorder (PTSD), and provide some settlement amounts to demonstrate what level of compensation could be awarded.
+In this guide, we’ll explain the process of making a psychological injury claim, including common conditions like anxiety, emotional distress, and Post-Traumatic Stress Disorder (PTSD).
+We’ll also provide some settlement amounts to demonstrate what level of compensation could be awarded.

-Our specialist personal injury solicitors are here to help if you are thinking about claiming.
+If you’re considering making a claim, our specialist personal injury solicitors are here to help.
 To begin the claims process, your case will be reviewed by a claims advisor during a telephone consultation.
-This is a free service and you’ll receive legal advice about your options.
-If your advisor believes you could sue for psychological damage, they could partner you with one of our personal injury solicitors.
-Our solicitors have many years of experience in helping clients claim compensation, and importantly, your claim will be processed on a No Win No Fee basis if it is accepted.
+This is a free service where you can receive legal advice about your options.
+If your advisor believes you have a valid claim for psychological damage, we’ll connect you with a solicitor who can handle your case on a No Win No Fee basis, ensuring you won’t pay unless your claim is successful.

-If you’d like to begin a psychological injury claim with us today, please contact us using the number above.
-To find out more about what compensation you could claim for before getting in touch, please continue reading.
+If you’d like to begin a psychological injury claim, please contact us on 0800 6524 881.
+To find out more about what compensation you could claim before getting in touch, please continue reading.

 Table of contents

-- Am I Eligible To Claim Compensation For Psychological Injuries?
+- Am I Eligible To Make A Psychological Injury Claim?

 - Psychological Injuries You Could Claim Compensation For